-The bill prohibits the manufacture, sale, or distribution of food products made from cultured animal cells, defining these as "cultivated food products."
-It establishes that any person found to be in violation of this prohibition will be committing a Class C misdemeanor.
-Additionally, food sales establishments that violate this law may face disciplinary actions, including the suspension or revocation of their food safety permits.
-The bill also allows the Department of Agriculture and Industries and the Department of Public Health to adopt necessary rules for its implementation.
+The bill prohibits the manufacture, sale, or distribution of food products made from cultured animal cells within the state of Alabama.
+It defines "cultivated food product" as any food product produced from cultured animal cells and establishes that violations of this prohibition will be classified as a Class C misdemeanor.
+Food sales establishments that violate this law may face disciplinary actions, including the suspension or revocation of their food safety permits.
+The bill also allows the Department of Agriculture and Industries and the Department of Public Health to adopt necessary rules for implementation.

-Furthermore, the bill clarifies that it does not prevent governmental entities or institutions of higher education from conducting research related to cultivated food products.
-Although the bill may require new or increased local expenditures, it is exempt from further requirements under Section 111.05 of the Alabama Constitution because it defines a new crime.
-The act is set to take effect on October 1, 2024.
+Additionally, the bill clarifies that it does not prevent governmental entities or institutions of higher education from conducting research related to cultivated food products.
+Although the bill may require new or increased local expenditures, it is exempt from further requirements under Section 111.05 of the Alabama Constitution of 2022, as it defines a new crime.
+The act is set to become effective on October 1, 2024.

 Engrossed: 20-1-20